Course description

 A three- to four-week introduction to archaeological field techniques, including excavation, survey and mapping.
 Conducted in conjunction with field research programs of Hamilton faculty.
 Prerequisite, 106 or consent of instructor.
 Extra cost.
 Maximum enrollment, 8.

-[282Su] Archaeology Field Course II
+[282Su] Archaeology Field Course II.

 A three- to four-week session building on training in archaeological field techniques received in Archaeology 281.
 Conducted in conjunction with field research programs of Hamilton faculty.
 Prerequisite, 281.
 Extra cost.
 Does not count toward the concentration in archaeology or cultural anthropology.
 Maximum enrollment, 8.

-325F Analytic Methods in Archaeolog
+325F Analytic Methods in Archaeology.

 A survey of analytic techniques central to archaeological and paleoecological interpretation.
 Laboratory performance of artifact analysis and classification, computer-aided data management and statistical analysis.
 Three hours of class and three hours of laboratory.
 (Writing-intensive.)
 Prerequisite, 106.
 Maximum enrollment, 8.
 T Jones.